ylsung/lightning-semi-supervised-learning/Readme.md

 * Low-density assumption
 * Manifold assumption

-Therefore, most of the approaches try to exploit regularization on models to satisfy the assumptions.
+Most of the approaches try to exploit regularization on models to satisfy the assumptions.
+In this repository, we will first focus on methods using consistency loss.

 <!-- ***State of the art methods:*** <br/>
 [Fixmatch](https://arxiv.org/pdf/2001.07685.pdf) <br/>